Newton02/github-pages-with-jekyll/index.md

 I'm glad you are here.
 I plan to talk about ...
 Here I am, let's talk about politics
 Do you know Donald has made a great mistake.
+As I said before Donald Trump is a asshole.